Top 10 Biggest Railway Station in India

 Frequently Asked Questions (FAQs)

 Chhatrapati Shivaji Terminus (CST) in Mumbai is the oldest railway station in India.
 It opened in 1887 and was initially called Victoria Terminus.
+It’s also a UNESCO World Heritage Site.
+The station’s stunning Gothic architecture combines Victorian styles with Indian design.
+Built in the late 1800s, CST represents India’s colonial past.
 CST’s design shows off the grandeur of the colonial era.
 Over time, it became a key part of Mumbai’s transport system.
-It’s a symbol of the city’s rich railway history..
+It’s a symbol of the city’s rich railway history.

 Which railway station has the highest passenger traffic in India?

-Howrah Junction and New Delhi Railway Station handle India’s highest passenger traffic, with millions of passengers passing through each station each year.
-Howrah’s location in eastern India and New Delhi’s status as the national capital make them key stations, connecting different regions of the country.
+Howrah Junction and New Delhi Railway Station handle India’s highest passenger traffic, with millions of passengers passing each station yearly.
+Howrah’s location in eastern India and New Delhi’s status as the national capital make them key stations that connect different regions of the country.

 Editor's Recommendations